The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Revolution (signed) is estimated to be worth between £1,600 and £2,400.
-This etching print, created in 2002, has shown consistent value growth since its first sale in July 2023.
-The hammer price has remained steady over the past five years, with an average annual growth rate of 1%.
-This work is somewhat rare, having been sold only once at auction.
+Damien Hirst's Revolution (signed), a etching from 2002, is estimated to be worth between £1,400 and £2,100.
+This artwork has shown a consistent value growth with an average annual growth rate of 2%.
+This piece has sold once at auction on 19th July 2023.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis